Akiko Ikuina: Entertainment career

-Cancer Battle

-In November 2015, Ikuina announced that she had received treatment for breast cancer.
-She was first diagnosed in April 2011 on her 43rd birthday, and had undergone five different surgical procedures in the time between her diagnosis and her announcement, the most recent of which had resulted in a total mastectomy of her right breast.

-In 2016, she released a book entitled "To my Right Breast: Thank You and Farewell" (右胸にありがとう そしてさようなら) documenting the four-year, eight-month long battle from her diagnosis to her fifth surgery.

 Political career

 In September 2016, she became an expert member of the Council for the realization of work style reform (働き方改革実現会議), a consultative committee established by the government.

 On April 4, 2022, Ikuina announced her bid for parliament under the Liberal Democratic Party.
 2 days later she stated "I'd like to not dirty the Onyanko Club name and do my best."
 Her opposition to same-sex marriage on an NHK questionnaire attracted controversy, with 14 out of 26 questions left unanswered.
 It was later revealed that Ikuina's response on a question about Coronavirus policy was identical to LDP opponent Kentaro Asahi's, only changed to be grammatically feminine.

 In July 2022, she was elected fifth in the six-member House of Councillors' Tokyo constituency.

+On 15 August 2022, Kyodo News erroneously reported that Ikuina attended Yasukuni Shrine, which honours Japan's war dead, including convicted Class-A war criminals.
+This report led to criticism in South Korea, as the shrine is viewed by many as a symbol of Japan's wartime militarism.
+The controversy was further amplified when it was announced that Ikuina would represent the government at a ceremony honouring Koreans who had died while being forced to labour at the Sado mines, prompting South Korea to protest her attendance.

+Ikuina denied the Kyodo report regarding her visit to Yasukuni Shrine.
+On 25 November 2024, Kyodo News issued an apology for the erroneous report and acknowledged that the misinformation had adversely affected Japan–South Korea relations.